Efficientplus/gravityenergy/README.md

 We welcome contributions from the community!
 Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to get involved.

 ## Contact
-For inquiries or collaboration requests, please contact [Hemanth kumar jagdev](jagdev@hemanthkumar@gmail.com).
+For inquiries or collaboration requests, please contact (jagdev@hemanthkumar@gmail.com).